xorddotcom/awesome-blockchains/README.md

   f.
 Does one need huge amounts of native tokens to become a miner/validator?
   g.
 How is the chain size expected to grow in the future?
   h.
 Does the network employ techniques to strip off useless data in the network like zero knowledge proofs?

-9. Developer ecosystem
+9. Developer ecosystem:
   a.
 What is the state of the developer ecosystem in the network?
   b.
 Do developers regularly contribute to the layer-0/1 code?
   c.
 Is the network able to attract application-layer developers?
   d.
 What is the state of TVL and current activity in the network?
   e.
 How is the developer ecosystem expected to grow in the future?

-10. Legitimacy of the team
+10. Legitimacy of the team:
   a.
 Who are the people responsible for developing it?
   b.
 Who is backing the project?
   c.
 What are their incentives?

-11. Integration with other networks
+11. Integration with other networks:
   a.
 Does the network support or intended to support trustless integration with other networks?